mschlenker/checkmk-uc-agents/MicroPython/ESP32/CO2TrafficLights/README.md

 The component choice was done in a way that it can be completely assembled on a 17x10 "third size" breadboard.
 That design allows for easy translation to a 40x50mm² "perma proto" PCB board.

+Since Checkmk is a Python company is was important to use a Python compatible platform.
+Feel free to streamline ... blah

 ## Components used

 It is inspired by Watterott CO2 Ampel, but uses different components: